hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_snowflake.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Data Factory Linked Service.
 Changing this forces a new resource to be created.
-Must be globally unique.
+Must be unique within a data factory.
 See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Data Factory Linked Service.
 Changing this forces a new resource